qrow2022/qrow_blog/_posts/2020-02-29-forefront-tmg-ssl.md

 These are changes to make to your forefront firewalls to disable the poodle SSLv3 vulnerabilities and to get an A rating on [ssllabs.com](ssllabs.com) for your websites (or from [www.htbridge.com/ssl](www.htbridge.com/ssl)).

-*Note: with the depretiation of TLS 1.1 and 1.2, you can no longer receive* **A** *ratings from these test sites until they are disabled and TLS 1.3 is being used instead.*
+*Note: with the depreciation of TLS 1.1 and 1.2, you can no longer receive* **A** *ratings from these test sites until they are disabled and TLS 1.3 is being used instead.*

 #### Registry changes to remove SSLv3, and enable higher level TLS protocols.